pubnub/pubnub-mcp-server/resources/sdk_docs/unity_presence.md

 # Presence API for Unity SDK

-Presence tracks who is online/offline and stores custom state:
+Presence tracks online/offline users and their custom state:
 - Join/leave events per channel
-- Occupancy (how many users are subscribed)
+- Occupancy (subscriber count)
-- Which channels a UUID/device is subscribed to
+- Channels a UUID is subscribed to
-- Presence state associated with users
+- Presence state per user/UUID

-Learn more: Presence overview (/docs/general/presence/overview).
+See Presence overview and Presence Events for details and event subscriptions.

 ##### Presence event modes
 - Announce Mode
 - Interval Mode
 Mode depends on occupancy and is configured in the Admin Portal.
-See Presence event modes (/docs/general/presence/presence-events#presence-event-modes).

 ## Here now

-##### Requires Presence
-Enable the Presence add-on for your key in the Admin Portal.
-For presence events, see Presence Events (/docs/general/presence/presence-events#subscribe-to-presence-channel).

-Returns current state for channels: list of UUIDs and total occupancy.
+Requires Presence (enable add-on in Admin Portal).
+Returns current state of channels: list of UUIDs and occupancy.

 ##### Cache
-3-second response cache time.
+3-second response cache.

 ### Method(s)

+To call Here Now in Unity SDK:

 ```
 `1pubnub.HereNow()